TUITION

 Health Insurance

 Health insurance is required for all students.
 The university offers a health insurance plan for students and their families.
-You may view a copy of the Graduate/Professional & International Brochure on health insurance by visiting our Student Health Center website.
+For more information, please visit our Student Health Insurance website.

 SCHOLARSHIPS AND AWARDS